- As low as $549/Night

 About the Area

 Located in Charleston, this aparthotel is in the city center.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Riverfront Park.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Waterfront Park and Riverfront Park.
 South Carolina Aquarium and Patriots Point are not to be missed.
 With kayaking, motor boating, and sailing nearby, you'll find plenty of adventures in the water.

 Special Instructions